 Therapeutic bikes are built for those who cannot ride a standard, two-wheeled bike, with or without training wheels.
 These bikes are adapted specifically for the rider’s needs and can include any combination of special features such as higher seatbacks, pedal straps, caregiver steering mechanisms, larger frames, hand pedals, and much more.

-For more information, or to start the application process today, contact Maureen Taylor via email or call 314-720-7709.
+For more information, or to start the application process today, contact Anna Wilde via email or call 314-720-7709.
 We do accept applications for therapeutic bikes year-round, but please note that, because of high demand, there is typically a wait list for these bikes.

-Variety considers “standard bikes” to be two-wheeled bicycles like those that may be purchased at stores like Walmart.
-Each year, we give away these standard bikes in multiple sizes, with training wheels available to be added to smaller bikes.
+Variety considers “standard bikes” to be two-wheeled bicycles that may be purchased at major retail stores.
+Each year, during our Bikes for Kids event, we give away standard bikes in multiple sizes, with training wheels available to be added to 12″ and 16″ bikes only.

-Requests for these standard bikes typically open each year in later summer.
-Applicants will be required to submit a brief form at that time, so keep checking back!
+Requests for standard bikes typically open each year in later summer in preparation for our annual Bikes for Kids event.
 Unlike therapeutic bikes, you do not need to demonstrate a level of financial need to receive a standard bike for your child, but your child does need to have a medically diagnosed disability.

 Questions about standard bikes?
 Please contact Robin Diehl via email or phone at 314-720-7717 for more info.